tihomirahristozova/model/README.md

 The documentation uses a custom, internal ERP.net version of DocFX to build: https://github.com/ErpNetDocs/docfx

-The entities and attributes are managed automatically from internal entity meta-data.
+The entities, attributes and front-end business rules are managed automatically from internal entity meta-data.
 There is a build each night, which updates the entity topics with the latest changes.

 > The model includes the very latest updates from the night builds.